GenericMappingTools/gmt/sandbox/docs_rst/source/gmt.conf.rst

     Determines how the ends of a line segment will be drawn.
-Choose among a *butt* cap (default) where there is no projection beyond the end of the path, a *round* cap where a semicircular arc with diameter equal to the linewidth is drawn around the end points, and *square* cap where a half square of size equal to the linewidth extends beyond the end of the path [butt].
+Choose among a *butt* cap (default) where there is no projection beyond the end of the path, a *round* cap where a semicircular arc with diameter equal to the line-width is drawn around the end points, and *square* cap where a half square of size equal to the line-width extends beyond the end of the path [butt].
 **PS\_LINE\_JOIN**
     Determines what happens at kinks in line segments.
 Choose among a